 Very often inflatables are advertised as having up to 150 bubble jets.
 These aren’t the massaging jets found in a regular tub, but orifices for air exhausted by the blower to escape, creating bubbles.
-You won’t be getting much of a massage with air bubbles, not to mention, you might want to consider some noise cancelling headphones once you start the air blower.
+You won’t be getting much of a massage with air bubbles, not to mention, you might want to consider some noise-canceling headphones once you start the air blower.

 Don’t buy an inflatable tub in the morning with the expectation of luxuriating in warm water by the evening.
-Expect a 1° rise in temperature per hour, which means if you fill the tub with 55° water, it’s going to take about 2 days (49 hours) to heat up to 104° degrees.
+Expect a 1° (or less) rise in temperature per hour, which means if you fill the tub with 55° water, it’s going to take about 2 days (49 hours) to heat up to 104° degrees.

 Not so much.
-Most inflatable tub manufacturers recommend when the temperature drops below 45°, draining the tub and waiting for warmer weather.
+Most inflatable tub manufacturers recommend when the temperature drops below 45°, draining the tub and wait for warmer weather.
 That’s OK though, since running those bubble “jets” introduces cold air into the water, exacerbating the slow heat condition.

-Pose that question to your local dealer, or the store where you purchased the tub and the answer will be laughter (worse case), or head scratching (best case).
+Pose that question to your local dealer, or the store where you purchased the tub and the answer will be laughter (worse case), or head-scratching (best case).
 Either way, it’s extremely difficult to find replacement parts for these tubs, and when you do, they’re very expensive.

 With no real insulation other than air, you should expect to budget around $450 per year in electricity, just to keep the tub heated*.
 This is typically about double what a quality acrylic or resin portable hot tub would cost.

 Inflatable tub manufacturers recommend replacing the filter every 2 weeks or so, depending on how often you use the tub.
 Unlike standard, serviceable hot tub filters that can last a year or more, inflatable tub filters are very small, and just plain wear out in a very short period.
 There’s a reason most outlets selling this type of filter offer them in 6, 12, and 24 packs.